coopersimon/oxide-7/README.md

 * Mario Paint (title shows up ok, might need SNES mouse to see anything else. audio also sounds ok.)
 * Super Mario RPG (unrecognised ROM config (SA-1))
 * Super Punch-out!! (sound seems to work fine, menu graphics look OK, in game looks completely messed up)
-* Warios Woods (audio seems fine, graphics are a bit glitched (random lines and some missing graphics))
+* Warios Woods (audio seems fine, graphics look ok now.
+Some missing things and gameplay is broken due to (I think) no offset change per column.)
 * Prince of Persia (graphics look good, audio is a bit skippy, gameplay is fine but used to crash (swapping in bank 0x54,0000), now crashes due to swapping bank 0x3F,53AC)
 * Prince of Persia 2 (intro shows up and looks _mostly_ fine.
 Gameplay is black except when paused (?). audio repeats the same broken loop.)
 * Shadowrun (Intro is fine, when gameplay begins sprites are bugged, audio sounds decent.)